Linuxbrew/brew/docs/Manpage.md

     If `--force-bottle` is passed, install from a bottle if it exists for the current or newest version of macOS, even if it would not normally be used for installation.

+    If `--include-test` is passed, install testing dependencies.
+These are only needed by formulae maintainers to run `brew test`.

     If `--devel` is passed, and `formula` defines it, install the development version.